Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 Control Parameters and Plug-in Properties
 -----------------------------------------

 The following table lists the GObject properties exposed by the vvas_xfilter.
-Most of them are only available in PCIe supported platforms.
+Most of them are only available in PCIe based platforms.

 Table 17: GObject Properties